ludwig-ai/ludwig-docs/src/docs/user_guide.md

 `Text` features are treated in the same way of sequence features, with a couple differences.
 Two different tokenizations happen, one that splits at every character and one that uses a spaCy based tokenizer (and removes stopwords), and two different keys are added to the HDF5 file, one for the matrix of characters and one for the matrix of words.
 The same thing happens in the JSON file, where there are dictionaries for mapping characters to integers (and the inverse) and words to integers (and their inverse).
-In the model definition you are able to specify which level of representation to use: the character level or the word level.
+In the configuration you are able to specify which level of representation to use: the character level or the word level.

 `Timeseries` features are treated in the same way of sequence features, with the only difference being that the matrix in the HDF5 file does not have integer values, but float values.
 Moreover, there is no need for any mapping in the JSON file.